rdeneau/formation-fsharp/en/fsharp-training-09-object-oriented.md

 # Introduction

-In F♯, object-oriented sometimes \+ practical than functional style.
+In F♯, object-oriented is sometimes more practical than functional style.

-Object-oriented bricks in F♯:
+Object-oriented building blocks in F♯:

 1. Members
    - Methods, properties, operators